Volunteer Work in Guatemala: Language Schools in Need

 teaching English, music, art, and computers.

-La Escuela de la Montaña: (the same contact information as PLQE) This is the smaller, sister school of the PLQE located in the lush and humid coffee growing region just an hour outside
+La Escuela de la Montaña (in English) is the smaller, sister school of the PLQE located in the lush and humid coffee growing region just an hour outside

 of Quetzaltenango.
 There is no other school in Guatemala that will get you as close to “real” Guatemala.
 Attend an array of social, cultural, and political conferences.
 Take hikes in the surrounding areas and volunteer